-The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 NOTE See the Bibliography for a list of other documents cited that are not normative references, including those referenced as recommendations (i.e. through ‘should’ clauses) and permissions (i.e. through ‘may’ clauses).

-EN 1990:2023, Basis of structural and geotechnical design

-EN 1991 (all parts), Eurocode 1 - Actions on structures

-EN 1993 (all parts), Eurocode 3 - Design of steel structures